What is the difference between Global Business and BESS?

 The Trinity Global Room is a dedicated space and support system for international students.
 All students are assigned a personal tutor to advise them during their studies.
 An International Student Survey ranked Trinity as the top university in terms of educational experience.
 The graduate visa scheme allows students to work for up to one year in Ireland immediately after graduation.

 What are the admissions criteria for international students?

 International students must have completed secondary school with pass grades in English, Mathematics and one other language.
 Results must be comparable to Irish Leaving Certificate.
 They must also have an IELTS 6.5 or TOEFL IBT 90 score.

-Can I study a language during my BBS degree?
+Can I study a language during my Global Business degree?

 Yes.
 Students may choose from the following languages in first year: French, German, Spanish, Polish and Russian.
 These modules can also be studied in second year.
 Modules in French, German and Spanish require prior knowledge of the language (Honours Leaving Certificate C2 minimum or C at A-level for both French and German, Honours Leaving Certificate B3 minimum or B at A-level for Spanish).
 The Polish and Russian modules assume no prior knowledge of the language.